-Our Kinetic Communications Platform ensures compliant, controlled and simple communications on any mobile device.
+Mobile-X ensures compliant, controlled and simple communications on any mobile device.
 Our platform enables major healthcare providers around the world to address these four mobile communications challenges.

 - Privacy, security and compliance – Communications from mobile devices are automatically routed by the Kinetic platform through your corporate systems.
 You can monitor, archive, audit and enforce policies on all these communications for mobile communications compliance.

 - Support for varied mobile devices including BYOD – The platform supports any mobile device and enables you to control the corporate communications on these devices as if they were desk phones.
 In the case of personal devices, you can automatically keep work and personal calls separate and private as required.

 - Corporate identity management – Mobile-X automatically routes work calls through your corporate systems to ensure they carry the corporate identity.
 Personal calls proceed as before and come from the user’s personal number.